 As a result of this effort, the Kansas DCF has hired an anti-human trafficking manager to assist with ongoing efforts of the missing and runaway youth investigative unit.
 HHS OIG is also investigating waste, fraud, and abuse by individuals and entities in the Kansas foster care program.

 Human trafficking impacts multiple HHS-funded systems of care, including the child welfare system and runaway and homeless youth programs.
 The HHS Children’s Bureau provides information Visit disclaimer page for child welfare agencies and caseworkers to identify and support children who have experienced human trafficking or are at risk for victimization.
 A background of abuse and trauma—coupled with the impermanence of foster care or congregate care—can make children in out-of-home care especially vulnerable.
-The HHS Family and Youth Services Bureau found that about 36% of runaway and homeless youth interviewed in their Street Outreach Study had traded sex for something they needed.
+The HHS Family and Youth Services Bureau found that about 36% of runaway and homeless youth interviewed in their Street Outreach Study Visit disclaimer page had traded sex for something they needed.
 Most of the youth who reported trading sex for money did so only after they became homeless.